-- Claims that involve only contractual or legal interpretation without any use of medical judgment. - A determination that a Member or Eligible Dependent are not eligible for coverage under the terms of the Plan. - Claims that are untimely, meaning the Member or his or her Eligible Dependent did not request review within the 120-day deadline for requesting external review. - Claims as to which the Plan's internal claims and appeals procedure has not been exhausted (unless a limited exception applies).
+- Claims that involve only contractual or legal interpretation without any use of medical judgment. - A determination that a Member or Eligible Dependent are not eligible for coverage under the terms of the Plan. - Claims that are untimely, meaning the Member or his or her Eligible Dependent did not request review within the 120-day deadline for requesting external review. - Claims as to which the Plan's internal claims and Appeals procedure has not been exhausted (unless a limited exception applies).

-In general, a Member or Eligible Dependent may only seek external review after he or she receives a "final" adverse benefit determination under the Plan's internal appeals process.
-A "final" adverse benefit determination means the Plan has continued to deny the Member's or Eligible Dependent's initial claim in whole or part and the Member or Eligible Dependent has exhausted the Plan's internal claims and appeals process.
+In general, a Member or Eligible Dependent may only seek external review after the Member receive a "final" Adverse Benefit Determination under the Plan's internal Appeals process.
+A "final" Adverse Benefit Determination means the Plan has continued to deny the Member's or Eligible Dependent's initial claim in whole or part and the Member or Eligible Dependent has exhausted the Plan's internal claims and Appeals process.

-Under limited circumstances, a Member or Eligible Dependent may be able to seek external review before the internal claims and appeals process has been completed:
+Under limited circumstances, a Member or Eligible Dependent may be able to seek external review before the internal claims and Appeals process has been completed:

-- If the Plan waives the requirement that he or she complete its internal claims and appeals process first. - In an urgent care situation (see "Expedited External Review Of An Urgent Care Claim").
-Generally, an urgent care situation is one in which the Member's or Eligible Dependent's health may be in serious jeopardy or, in the opinion of his or her health care professional, they may experience pain that cannot be adequately controlled while awaiting a decision on an internal appeal. - If the Plan has not followed its own internal claims and appeals process and the failure was more than a minor error.
-In this situation, the internal claims and appeal is "deemed exhausted," and the Member or Eligible Dependent may proceed to external review.
-If a Member or Eligible Dependent thinks that this situation exists, and the Plan disagrees, he or she may request that the Plan explain in writing why he or she is not entitled to seek external review at this time.
-Note: The Plan's internal claims and appeals process will not be deemed exhausted based on a minor error committed by the Plan that does not cause, and is not likely to cause, prejudice or harm to the Member or Eligible Dependent so long as the Plan demonstrates that the failure was for good cause or due to matters beyond the control of the Plan and that the failure occurred in the context of an ongoing, good faith exchange of information between the Plan and the Member or Eligible Dependent.
+- If the Plan waives the requirement that the Member or Eligible Dependent complete its internal claims and Appeals process first. - In an urgent care situation (see "Expedited External Review Of An Urgent Care Claim").
+Generally, an urgent care situation is one in which the Member's or Eligible Dependent's health may be in serious jeopardy or, in the opinion of their health care professional, they may experience pain that cannot be adequately controlled while awaiting a decision on an internal Appeal. - If the Plan has not followed its own internal claims and Appeals process and the failure was more than a minor error.
+In this situation, the internal claims and Appeal is "deemed exhausted," and the Member or Eligible Dependent may proceed to external review.
+If a Member or Eligible Dependent thinks that this situation exists, and the Plan disagrees, they may request that the Plan explain in writing why the Member i or Eligible Dependent s not entitled to seek external review at this time.
+Note: The Plan's internal claims and Appeals process will not be deemed exhausted based on a minor error committed by the Plan that does not cause, and is not likely to cause, prejudice or harm to the Member or Eligible Dependent so long as the Plan demonstrates that the failure was for good cause or due to matters beyond the control of the Plan and that the failure occurred in the context of an ongoing, good faith exchange of information between the Plan and the Member or Eligible Dependent.
 This exception is not available if the failure is part of a pattern or practice of failures by the Plan.
-The Member or Eligible Dependent may request a written explanation from the Plan, and the Plan must provide an explanation of the failure within ten (10) ten days of the request, including a specific description of its bases, if any, for asserting that the failure should not cause the internal claims and appeals process to be deemed exhausted.
+The Member or Eligible

+Dependent may request a written explanation from the Plan, and the Plan must provide an explanation of the failure within ten (10) ten days of the request, including a specific description of its bases, if any, for asserting that the failure should not cause the internal claims and Appeals process to be deemed exhausted.